Dale Abbey (ruin): Suppression

 The pension roll of the former convent was later appended to the inventory.
 The abbot, with £26 13s.
 4d. was allotted a much larger pension than any of the canons.
 Prior Richard Wheatley and five others received 106s.
 8d. and the rest lesser amounts, with Jerett on only 16s 8d.
 One canon, Roger Page, did not qualify for a pension, as he opted to continue his work as vicar of Kirk Hallam, where the living was worth 40s.
-There were also fees and annuities to pay out.
-Sir Henry Sacheverell, who had assisted at the Valor Ecclesiasticus, for example, received 26s.
-8d. and the vicar of Spondon 40s.
-Sacheverell was also owed £6 13s 4d. and there were various other debts that had to be paid, not all in cash.
-The vicar of Heanor was owed 20s. but the vicar of Ilkeston some wax and the vicar of St Mary's Church, Nottingham four oaks.
-There were also bills to pay for candles and building materials: brick, tile, iron and steel.
+There were also fees, annuities, debts and bills to be paid.
 These debts totalled £24 11s.
 6d.
 To set against them there was just 20 shillings owed by Robert Nesse, the former bailiff, for woods and hedges in his farm, and not payable until the next Lady Day.

 Considerable doubts were expressed about the honesty of Cavendish and Legh during the tour that involved the suppression of Dale Abbey.
 A commission was appointed to investigate and Sir John Daunce or Dauntesey was ordered by the king to submit a "Declaration for the trial of certain particular sums of money paid by William Cavendisshe, Commissioner appointed with Thomas Leighe, doctor in the law, for the dissolution of divers and sundry houses of religion hereafter ensuing, for the rewards and wages of divers and sundry persons being servants within the same."
 The houses involved were listed beneath, Dale Abbey among them.
 It was alleged that, when the first payments had been recorded, "William Cavendish added sundry sums of money written with his own hand without knowledge of any of his said clerks."
 The sum in dispute came to £34 13s.
 8d.
-There were also allegations that the pair had pocketed the proceeds of sales of plate from Merevale Abbey to a London goldsmith.
+There were also allegations that the pair had pocketed the proceeds of sales of plate from Merevale Abbey.
 It seems that the investigation came to nothing: Cavendish's career continued unimpeded.